frederic-perez/AmE-dictionary/data/idioms.md

 __if (one’s) life depended on it__ Under any circumstances; no matter what.
 (Used almost exclusively with a negative statement regarding something that one couldn’t or wouldn’t do.) _No way am I going to karaoke night.
 I couldn’t sing if my life depended on it!_
 __if it ain’t broke, don’t fix it__
 __if my memory serves me well, correctly, etc.__
-__if nothing else__ :dart::two: A phrase used to indicate that something is a priority or the most important thing. _I know you’re busy today, so if nothing else, please make sure you respond to these messages._ _And if nothing else, Selig will be watching._
+__if nothing else__ :dart::five: A phrase used to indicate that something is a priority or the most important thing. _I know you’re busy today, so if nothing else, please make sure you respond to these messages._ _If nothing else, we’ll at least get our money back._ _And if nothing else, Selig will be watching._
 __if only__ :two::hammer:
 __if the shoe fits, wear it__ If a description applies to you, then accept it.
+__if worst comes to worst__ (if (the) worst comes to (the) worst) If the least ideal or preferred outcome happens.
 __if you ask me__ :two::hammer:
+__If you can’t beat ’em, join ’em__
 __if you know what I mean__
 __if you like__
 __if you will__ :seven: If you wish to call it that.
 A phrase used to indicate that what one has just said is an uncommon, metaphorical, or original way of saying something.
 Similar to the phrases “so to speak” and “in a manner of speaking.” _A kind of preoccupation, or obsession if you will._ _This arrangement will allow us to eliminate our debt and get back to solid ground, if you will._
-__iffy__ :two: _informal_ Questionable or uncertain.
+__iffy__ :three: _informal_ Questionable or uncertain.
 __imprint (something) in(to) (someone or something)__ To retain something in one’s memory.
 __in (a) shambles__ :two::hammer:
 __in (all good) conscience__ In all fairness; by any reasonable standard. _I cannot in conscience endorse Donald Trump._